lowlighter/metrics/.github/ISSUE_TEMPLATE/feature_request.md

   👋 Hi there!
   Thanks for using metrics and helping us to improve!

-  Please check the following before filling a feature request:
+  Please:
-    - It does not duplicate another existing issue
+    - Check you're not duplicating an existing issue
     - It is not mentioned in https://github.com/lowlighter/metrics/projects/1

-  For plugin requests...
-    - Add "plugin" label
+    - Add correct labeling
-    - Optionally add screenshots or additional context

-  For other requests...
-    - Just write a clear and concise description about the feature request
+    - Provide a clear and concise description
-    - Optionally add screenshots or additional context

 -->